OluwoleOyetoke/Deep-Learning-Assisted-Computer-Vision-System/Readme.md

 ![Improvememnt Bar Graph Per Epoch](https://github.com/OluwoleOyetoke/Deep-Learning-Assisted-Computer-Vision-System/blob/master/Project%20Documentation/Img/img6.PNG)

-**Figure Showing Improvememnt Bar Graph Per EpochError During Training**
+**Figure Showing Improvememnt Bar Graph Per Epoch During Training**

 As at Epoch 58, the achieved accuracy level was 98.464.
 Continuing the training a few more epochs down the line will result in accuracy levels above 99%